YamamotoLabUCSF/SampleSheet/README.md

 Python 3 Libraries (required) and virtual environment (optional)

 You are now ready to install an **additional Python module** that SampleSheet.py requires for operation.
-These Python modules can be installed using one of the following two options:
+This Python module can be installed using one of the following two options:

-* Option A) Utilizing the pip3 command to automatically download the required libraries from the Python Package Index repository ([PyPI](https://pypi.org/)) (https://pypi.org/) and install them into your primary Python 3 directory from the requirements file 'SampleSheet_requirements.txt'.
+* Option A) Use the pip3 command to automatically download the required library from the Python Package Index repository ([PyPI](https://pypi.org/)) (https://pypi.org/), and install it into your primary Python 3 directory from the requirements file 'SampleSheet_requirements.txt'.
 This method is the most simple to execute and will be outlined first.

-* Option B) Installing a Python **virtual environment** (self-contained 'directory' with all the Python modules needed to run SampleSheet.py).
+* Option B) Install a Python **virtual environment** (self-contained 'directory' with all the Python modules needed to run SampleSheet.py).
 This method retains your original Python 3 install unchanged, protecting it from any possible library version conflicts that may arise from installing or updating the SampleSheet.py required libraries.

 ##### <span style="color:dodgerblue">Libraries in default Python</span>

 **Option A) Direct Python 3 library install**

-1. Install the Python modules required by SampleSheet.py, using the requirements file named **SamoleSheet_requirements.txt**, located in the SampleSheet repository:
+1. Install the Python module required by SampleSheet.py, using the requirements file named **SampleSheet_requirements.txt**, located in the SampleSheet repository:

 	`$ pip3 install -r SampleSheet_requirements.txt`

 	pip3 (Mac/Linux OS) is Python 3's installation manager, and as long as there is an internet connection available, pip3 will access the specified module from PyPI and install it for access by Python 3.

-2. To check that the required SampleSheet.py Python modules were installed properly, now issue the follow command:
+2. To check that the required SampleSheet.py Python module was installed properly, now issue the follow command:

 	`$ pip3 list | grep -E 'prettytable'`